-TOPIC PUPILS SHOULD KNOW Families That there are different types of committed, stable relationships How these relationships might contribute to human happiness and their importance for bringing up children What marriage is, including their legal status, e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony Why marriage is an important relationship choice for many couples and why it must be freely entered into The characteristics and legal status of other types of long-term relationships The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed Respectful relationships, including friendships The characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, honesty, kindness, generosity, boundaries, privacy, consent and the management of conflict, reconciliation and ending relationships.
-This includes different (non-sexual) types of relationship Practical steps they can take in a range of different contexts to improve or support respectful relationships How stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (e.g. how they might normalise non-consensual behaviour or encourage prejudice) That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help That some types of behaviour within relationships are criminal, including violent behaviour and coercive control What constitutes sexual harassment and sexual violence and why these are always unacceptable The legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal Online and media Their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online About online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online Not to provide material to others that they would not want shared further and not to share personal material which is sent to them What to do and where to get support to report material or manage issues online The impact of viewing harmful content That specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail How information and data is generated, collected, shared and used online
+How these re children re different types of committed, stable relationships How these re children How these re children children alationahing might contribute to human hanninges and their importance for bringing up elationships might contribute to human happiness and their importance for bringing up ge is, including their legal status, e.g. that marriage carries legal rights and protections to couples who are cohabiting or who have married, for example, in an unregistered emony Why marriag entered into e is an important relationship choice for many couples and why it must be freely eristics and legal status of other types of long-term relationships d responsibilities of parents with respect to raising of children, including the cs of successful parenting when a famil rmine whether other children, adults or sources of information are trustworthy: judge y, friend, intimate or other relationship is unsafe (and to recognise this in others'); and, how to seek help or advice, including reporting concerns about others, if relationships, trust, respec eristics of positive and healthy friendships (in all contexts, including online) including: t, honesty, kindness, generosity, boundaries, privacy, consent and the management conciliation and ending relationships.
+This includes different (non-sexual) types of Practical sterrelationships os they can take in a range of different contexts to improve or support respectful pes, in particular stereotypes based on sex, gender, race, religion, sexual orientation can cause damage (e.g. how they might normalise non-consensual behaviour or rejudice) in turn they s ol and in wider society they can expect to be treated with respect by others, and that should show due respect to others, including people in positions of authority and due other people's beliefs nt types of bullying (including cyberbullying), the impact of bullying, responsibilities of preport bullying and how and where to get help That some ty coercive con pes of behaviour within relationships are criminal, including violent behaviour and trol What constit utes sexual harassment and sexual violence and why these are always unacceptable hts and responsibilities regarding equality (particularly with reference to the protected cs as defined in the Equality Act 2010) and that everyone is unique and equal responsibilities and opportunities online, including that the same expectations of oply in all contexts, including online risks, including that any material someone provides to another has the potential to be e and the difficulty of removing potentially compromising material placed online e material to others that they would not want shared further and not to share personal ch is sent to them What to do a What to do and where to get support to report material or manage issues online · · of viewing harmful content behaviours, ally sexually explicit material e.g. pornography presents a distorted picture of sexual can damage the way people see themselves in relation to others and negatively affect nave towards sexual partners and viewing indecent images of children (including those created by children) is a new which carries severe penalties including jail How informa tion and data is generated, collected, shared and used online